 A consortium often consists of many members, and coordination among the various companies and organizations is essential.
 A consortium is often times led by a management organization that handles administrative matters and disseminates information from the Government to consortium members.
 Once established, a consortium may receive requests from the Government for white papers to address a specific subject matter.
 Based on the white papers produced by consortium members, the Government may select and deliver funding to one or more consortium members to execute upon their white paper.

-Based on data available from Bloomberg Government, the top three consortia receiving contracts through OTAs from FY 2015 to FY 2020 (year-to-date) are the DoD Ordnance Technology Consortium, C5 Consortium, and National Spectrum Consortium.
+Based on data available from Bloomberg Government, the top three consortia receiving contracts through OTAs from Fiscal Year 2015 to Fiscal Year 2020 (year-to-date) are the DoD Ordnance Technology Consortium, C5 Consortium, and National Spectrum Consortium.

 - The DoD Ordnance Technology Consortium integrates the DoD ordnance community to work collaboratively in R&D of prototype solutions to advance and transition ordnance systems, subsystems and component technologies.
 It remains, by far, the largest consortium receiving OTA contracts with obligations exceeding $5 billion.

 - The C5 Consortium addresses the Army’s Command, Control, Communications, Computers, Intelligence, Surveillance, and Reconnaissance (C4ISR) and cyber-technology requirements.
 OTA project awards have totaled $953 million.